anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 The [NVIDIA RAG Blueprint](https://build.nvidia.com/nvidia/build-an-enterprise-rag-pipeline) provides useful template for creating enterprise-destined RAG pipelines.
 For most cases it is not production-ready as-is, but provides a set of useful building blocks that you may test out of the box.
 This blueprint is based on the NVIDIA NIM architecture.
 It should be deployable anywhere NVIDIA hardware and the NIM software stack are available..
 For NVIDIA Enterprise AI and NIM-compatible infrastructure, please check the [documentation](https://docs.nvidia.com/ai-enterprise/release-7/7.1/support/support-matrix.html).

 Our motivation to customize the blueprint to our needs was to add a user interface (we went with [Open WebUI](https://docs.openwebui.com]), support for models beyond those provided by Meta and (so we added [Ollama](https://docs.ollama.com)) and experiment also with other document intelligence workflows, namely [Docling](https://github.com/docling-project/docling).
+There is also possibility to use [vLLM](https://docs.vllm.ai) to run models more efficiently. vLLM is commented out in our current deployment.
+Instructions on how to enable it are in chapter *Enabling vLLM* below.

 We also aimed to run the pipeline on one or two L40S GPUs, requiring memory optimizations and selective offloading from GPU memory.